tuxbox-neutrino/mt-api-dev/README.en.md

 `neutrino-make` repository.
 For standalone builds see "Manual build" below.

 ## Prebuilt Docker image

+For standalone deployments (Raspberry Pi, VPS, bare metal) you can run the published OCI image directly.

 GitHub Actions builds and pushes a multi-arch image to Docker Hub:
 `docker pull dbt1/mt-api-dev:latest`.
 It contains the compiled binary,